2 Americans dead, 2 rescued after violent Mexico kidnapping

 He complained about the U.S. media’s coverage of the missing Americans, accusing them of sensationalism.
 “It’s not like that when they kill Mexicans in the United States, they go quiet like mummies.”

-“It’s very unfortunate, they (the U.S. government) has the right to protest like they have,” López Obrador said.
+“It’s very unfortunate, they (the U.S. government) have the right to protest like they have,” López Obrador said.
 “We really regret that this happens in our country.”

 U.S. Attorney General Merrick Garland expressed his sympathy for the families of the victims.